 For buses, you can easily walk from the Sound Transit Tacoma Dome station, Sound Transit Express Bus, Pierce Transit, and the Greyhound station.

-Unless you have an ADA trained service animal, you may not bring any pets inside the Museum or on the ACM Campus.
+Unless you have an ADA trained service animal, you can’t bring any pets inside the Museum or on the ACM Campus.

 Most definitely!
 The wide exhibit space and long ramps makes pushing a stroller a breeze.